bandprotocol/bandchain-docs-archived/docs/joining-networks/joining-mainnet.md

 yoda keys add REPORTER_5
 ```

 Lastly, configure the Lambda Executor endpoint to helps running data source scripts and return results to Yoda.
-More details about the executor can be found in this [section](remote-data-source-executor.md).
+More details about the executor can be found in this [section](../technical-specifications/remote-data-source-executor.md).

 ```bash
 export EXECUTOR_URL=<YOUR_EXECUTOR_URL>
 yoda config executor "rest:${EXECUTOR_URL}?timeout=10s"
 ```

-### Step 3.3: Start Yoda
+### Step 3: Start Yoda

-To start Yoda, it's also recommend to use `systemctl`.
+To start Yoda, it's also recommended to use `systemctl`.

 ```bash
 # Write yoda service to /etc/systemd/system/yoda.service